• Shawn: Born Without a Race

 National Suicide Prevention Lifeline – 1-800-273-8255 OR Dial or Text 988.

 Thank you to our Patreons!
 Join at the $10 level and be part of our monthly Zoom /ADOPTEE CAFE community.
-Our next Zoom is on 9/14 at 1 pm ET.
+This is an adoptee-only space.
+We do appreciate all of our patrons.
+The next meeting is December 7th @ 1 pm ET

 Support the show